cheredia19/my-journey-datahub-cloud/README.md

 Another issue I found is that **Spanish speakers (like me) usually separate decimals with a comma**.
 If you work with comma-separated values in your dataset, it will corrupt the file.
 That's why it's so important to **use a dot instead of a comma** when working with numbers like English speakers naturally do.
 Besides, the system interprets the dot as the default separator between integers and decimals.

 A similar thing happens with dates.
 DataHub uses the **DD/MM/YYYY** format instead of the **MM/DD/YYYY** Americans use.
 The thing is that many datasets come with the American format.
-So I had to be aware of this every time a dataset includes a date field.
+I'm aware of this every time a dataset includes a date field.

 An issue not related to data formatting comes when you update a dataset.
 It turns out that the DataHub Cloud doesn't show the updated values.
 How do I overcome this?
 I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.